kubearchive/kubearchive/DEVELOPMENT.md

 ## Update KubeArchive

-After you make changes to the code use Helm to redeploy KubeArchive:
+After you make changes to the code use the script to redeploy KubeArchive:

 ```bash
    hack/kubearchive-install.sh